microsoft/OfficeCppGuidelines/CppCoreGuidelines.md

 ##### Note

-Specifying the underlying type is necessary in forward declarations of enumerations:
+Specifying the underlying type is necessary in forward declarations of enumerations, but forward declarations should be avoided:

     enum Flags : char;